dotnet-websharper/docs/v3.x/fsharp/ProjectTemplates.md

  1. **Client-Server Application** - a full client-server application implemented as a WebSharper [sitelet](Sitelets.md).

     The sitelet uses a dynamic HTML template and placeholders that are instantiated by the sitelet.
-See the [HTML templates](https://raw.githubusercontent.com/intellifactory/websharper.ui.next/master/docs/UINext-Templates.md) page for more information on dynamic templating.
+See the [HTML templates](Templates.md) page for more information on dynamic templating.

-    These applications exist in two kinds: a **Client-Server Web Application** runs as an ASP.NET module, while a **Self-Hosted Client-Server Web Application** runs as a self-contained executable using an OWIN self-host container.
+    These applications exist in two flavors: a **Client-Server Web Application** runs as an ASP.NET module, while a **Self-Hosted Client-Server Web Application** runs as a self-contained executable using an OWIN self-host container.

  2. **HTML Application** - a multi-page HTML/JavaScript application.

-    Like the Client-Server Application, this application also uses [sitelets](Sitelets.md) and dynamic HTML [templates](https://raw.githubusercontent.com/intellifactory/websharper.ui.next/master/docs/UINext-Templates.md) to define web pages.
-    However, it creates a set of static HTML and JavaScript files that can be deployed in any HTML container.
+    Like the Client-Server Application, this application also uses [sitelets](Sitelets.md) and dynamic HTML [templates](Templates.md) to define web pages.
+However it creates a set of static HTML and JavaScript files that can be deployed in any HTML container.

     WebSharper mobile web applications can also be created from this template.